corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

-### Step 5.
-Security: Upgrade your use of FinalityFlow
+### 5. Improve security by upgrading your use of FinalityFlow

 The previous `FinalityFlow` API is insecure.
 It doesn’t have a receive flow, so requires counterparty nodes to accept any and all signed transactions that are sent to it, without checks.
-It is **highly** recommended that existing CorDapps migrate away to the new API, as otherwise things like business network membership checks won’t be reliably enforced.
+It is **highly** recommended that existing CorDapps migrate to the new API, as otherwise things like business network membership checks won’t be reliably enforced.

 The flows that make use of `FinalityFlow` in a CorDapp can be classified in the following 2 basic categories: